rajesht-infy/hello-world/README.md

 # hello-world
-this is a tes edit ofr learning
+this is a test edit for learning